-WGM was retained by Rockex to prepare a NI 43-101 compliant Technical Report documenting historic exploration, geology, mineralization and recent Rockex exploration programs and results.
-WGM understands that the report will be used to satisfy certain TSX Venture Exchange listing requirements per Rockex's application.
+WGM was retained by Rockex to prepare a NI 43-101 compliant Technical Report documenting historic exploration, geology, mineralization and recent Rockex exploration programs and results and including a Mineral Resource estimate compliant with the definitions provided in National Instrument 43-101 and the guidelines adopted by the Council of the Canadian Institute of Mining Metallurgy and Petroleum ("CIM") Standards.

-The preparation of this report and associated assignment was authorized by Tom Atkins, CEO Rockex on April 29, 2010.
+The preparation of this report and associated assignment was authorized by Tom Atkins, CEO Rockex on April 30, 2010.